About

 David O. Selznick's infamous 1938 search for Scarlett O'Hara included auditions at Shreveport Little Theatre, discovering local actress Marcella Martin, who was cast as Cathleen Calvert in GONE WITH THE WIND.
 The theatre was among the first theaters to stage the Tom Jones and Harvey Schmidt musical THE FANTASTICKS with music being duplicated and sent to Shreveport as it was completed and revised.
 Comedian George Carlin first stepped onstage at SLT in DESK SET, in 1958, while a young airman stationed at Barksdale Air Force Base.
 John Wray and Margaret Mary Young served as the theatre's managing and technical directors from 1936 until their retirement in 1973.
 Mr. Young remains the most published author on the American Community Theatre and was one of the 1948 founders of the Southwest Theatre Conference.

-Robert K. Darrow, current Managing and Artistic Director, began his service in 1998, overseeing the founding in 2008 of SLTAcademy for youth and a recent $3.3 million dollar renovation and expansion of this historic American theatre, which opened in January 2011.
+Dr. Robert K. Darrow, former Managing and Artistic Director, began his service in 1998, overseeing the founding in 2008 of SLTAcademy for youth and a recent $3.3 million dollar renovation and expansion of this historic American theatre, which opened in January 2011.
+The new Artistic Director, Laura Beeman Nugent, and new Managing Director, Kelly Berne, started their directorships with the overall theatre in 2024.
+Both have served previously with the Academy.

 THE COMMUNITY